lodash/lodash/doc/README.md

 ### <a id="_reducecollection--callbackidentity-accumulator-thisarg"></a>`_.reduce(collection [, callback=identity, accumulator, thisArg])`
 <a href="#_reducecollection--callbackidentity-accumulator-thisarg">#</a> [&#x24C8;](https://github.com/bestiejs/lodash/blob/master/lodash.js#L3689 "View in source") [&#x24C9;][1]

 Reduces a `collection` to a value which is the accumulated result of running each element in the `collection` through the `callback`, where each successive `callback` execution consumes the return value of the previous execution.
-If `accumulator` is not passed, the first element of the `collection` will be used as the initial `accumulator` value.
+If `accumulator` is not provided, the first element of the `collection` will be used as the initial `accumulator` value.
 The `callback` is bound to `thisArg` and invoked with four arguments; *(accumulator, value, index|key, collection)*.

 #### Aliases
 *foldl, inject*